aurule/npc/README.md

 * The Mantle merit is present for the same court as the `@court` tag.
 * The Unseen Sense merit must not be present.

+## Find Characters

+The `find` command locates and opens characters by searching for text in their tags.
+The search is not case sensitive, so `npc find type:animal` will open every character with `@type Animal` and `@type animal`.
+You can search multiple tags by specifying multiple rules, like `npc find type:changeling "group: some gang"` to find changeling characters in the group Some Gang.
+Only characters that match all rules will be opened.
+To find characters who do *not* have certain text in a tag, use `:!`, like `npc find type:!human` to find all non-humans.

+Options:

+* `--search`: Only look in these files and directories.
+Defaults to the base characters path.
+* `--ignore`: Ignore these files and directories.
+By default, nothing is ignored.
+Added to the default ignore paths from settings
+* `--dryrun`: Display the paths to the character files, but do not open them.

 ## Make an NPC Listing